peatoe/tallinn-traffic-cam-selfie/README.md

   disclaimers on the camera sheet, the favorites page, the countdown, and in about & privacy.
 UI icons come from the Brand Estonia icon set.
 - **Install as an app**: web app manifest and apple touch icon; on iPhone use Share → Add to Home Screen for a standalone full-screen app.
+After 30 s of use, at a quiet moment, visitors get a small dismissible install card (at most once every 30 days, never once installed): iOS Safari gets tap-share instructions, Android browsers with `beforeinstallprompt` get a real install button that opens the native dialog.
 - **Outside-Tallinn greeting**: visitors located more than 40 km away get a one-time explainer (per visit) and the map stays on Tallinn instead of jumping to their city.
 Suppressed when arriving via a shared `?cam=` link.